sematext/docs/docs/monitoring/autodiscovery.md

 In container envs just add the `MONITORING_TOKEN` environment variable (or label) to container of the service you wish to monitor manually.
 Automatic monitoring can again be enabled in UI and Sematext Agent will again "know" which service instances have manually set up agent and which should get automatic monitoring rule applied.

 In all environments this makes it possible to use different monitoring tokens, and thus different Sematext Apps for the same service type running on the same machine or in the same Kubernetes/Swarm cluster.

-### Does Autodiscovery work with <insert a few top managed k8s services, like AWS EKS>?

-TODO

 ### Additional info